papadanku/RealityDocs/_sources/modding/mapping/aasv4.rst.txt

 .. image:: http://i.imgur.com/zequiL9.jpg

 Here you'll see two routes, Blue and Green.
-The first thing you should notice is that the ``SGID``\s have a third digit, where the Green route is designated as route #1 and the Blue route is designated as route #2.
-When the map loads, the computer will see that your ``SGID``\s have a third digit and will randomly pick a route.
+The first thing you should notice is that the :guilabel:`SGID`\s have a third digit, where the Green route is designated as route #1 and the Blue route is designated as route #2.
+When the map loads, the computer will see that your :guilabel:`SGID`\s have a third digit and will randomly pick a route.
 It may be Blue for one game and Green the next.

 You can have up to 9 routes on your map, which should be plenty.